 The basic version of the app allows you to use the notification bar and quick shortcuts as seen in the image below.
 As I mentioned earlier, it is not perfect, but it does come very close to what Android 12 will look like while offering additional settings options for many devices.

 Android 12 wallpapers have leaked on the Internet some time ago, with many channels having already made high-resolution versions available.
-This is the case of Russian site rozetked, offering wallpapers available in two folders on Google Drive, as well as on Mr Android FHD.
+You can also download the new Google Pixel 6 wallpapers too.

 To use these images as a wallpaper on your smartphone, just download them directly to the device, long press on the screen, pick Style and Wallpaper > My photos > Download > Select the desired image > Confirm.